 Mobile Commerce promises to deliver e-commerce services directly into the consumers' hands - anytime, anywhere - using wireless technologies.
 Applying mobile access to computing creates both tremendous commercial opportunities and complexity, which will make computing globally pervasive and ubiquitous.
 Customers prefer a choice in the channels through which they do business and the same applies to transactions as well.
 This paper reports on a project which explored the current state of mobile financial transactions globally using Bluetooth as an enabling technology.

-Pradhan, S, Lawrence, EM, Newton, S & Das, J 2004, 'Bluetooth Potential in the m-Enterprise: A Feasibility Study', Proceedings ITCC 2004 - International Conference on Information Technology: Coding and Computing, International Conference on Information Technology: Coding and Computing, IEEE, Las Vegas, USA, pp. 746-751.View/Download from: UTS OPUS or Publisher's site
+Pradhan, S, Lawrence, EM, Newton, S & Das, J 2004, 'Bluetooth Potential in the m-Enterprise: A Feasibility Study', Proceedings ITCC 2004 - International Conference on Information Technology: Coding and Computing, International Conference on Information Technology: Coding and Computing, IEEE, Las Vegas, USA, pp. 746-751.View/Download from: Publisher's site

 Pradhan, S 2003, 'Mobile commerce in Financial Services', The 2003 International Business Information Management Conference, Cairo, Egypt.